nrkno/dotnetskolen/README_EN.md

     | _ -> None
 ```

-The `parseAsDate` function attempts to parse the text string it receives as a parameter into a date in the format `yyyy-MM-dd` and returns a `DateOnly option` value indicating whether it was successful or not. `parseAsDate` uses the `DateOnly.ParseExact` function from the Microsoft base library. `DateOnly.ParseExact` throws an `Exception` if the given `string` value does not match the given format.
+The `parseAsDate` function tries to parse the given text string in the format `yyyy-MM-dd` as a date and returns a `DateOnly option` value indicating whether it was successful or not. `parseAsDate` uses the `DateOnly.ParseExact` function from the Microsoft base library. `DateOnly.ParseExact` throws an `Exception` if the given `string` value does not match the given format.
 Therefore, we have a `try/with` block around the call to the function, returning `None` (no value) if `DateOnly.ParseExact` throws an `Exception`, and `Some date` if the function call is successful.

 Now we can use the `parseAsDate` function in `epgHandler` to return `400 Bad Request` if the date is invalid.
 Add the following `open` statement, and change the implementation of `epgHandler` as follows: